mcknz/QA-or-the-Highway-2019/README.md

 # QA-or-the-Highway-2019
-This repo contains supporting material for the "Automating Your Automation: The Care and Feeding of Jenkins" session presented at the QA or the Highway 2019 conference on February 19, 2019 in Columbus, Ohio.
+This repo contains supporting material for the "Automating Your Automation: The Care and Feeding of Jenkins" session presented by Jeff McKenzie at the QA or the Highway 2019 conference on February 19, 2019 in Columbus, Ohio.

 ## QA or the Highway
 QA or the Highway is a one-day, affordable, regional, professional conference featuring real-world experience and thought leadership in the QA and testing industry, held every year in Columbus, Ohio.